menu

 Advantages of undertaking DevSecOps practices

-There are numerous advantages to incorporating security into the software development lifecycle at every stage.
+There are numerous advantages to incorporating security into the software development life cycle at every stage.
 The most important ones are given here:

 1. Cost reduction